JahnaviManne/SoftwareEngineering-LanguageLerning/_posts/shell_scripting_boolean-operators&decision-making_3.md

 <h1>Challenges faced</h1>
-Learning if-else statement went smooth but case-sac statement which eliminates the usage of multiple if-elif statements seems to be bit confusing for me.
+Learning if-else statement went smooth but case-esac statement which eliminates the usage of multiple if-elif statements seems to be bit confusing for me.
 I will be going through other tutorials and continue with the same in the next blog.